Particle density in diffusion-limited annihilating systems: Process construction and proofs of key lemmas

+\begin{proof}[Proof of \thref{lem:monotonicity}] This lemma follows immediately from Lemma~3 in \cite{vicius_DLA}, which asserts that when extra $A$-particles are added to the graphical construction, the lifespans of all existing $A$-particles are at least as long as before, and the lifespans of all existing $B$-particles are no longer than before.
+(Lemma~3 in \cite{vicius_DLA} is itself an immediate consequence of the tracer construction and \eqref{eq:diffA}.) \end{proof}

+We are now ready to prove \thref{lem:finite.range.truncation}.
+The idea is to consider DLAS with full and truncated initial conditions and then to bound the difference between the two systems using tracers.

 \begin{proof}[Proof of \thref{lem:finite.range.truncation}] We first provide the argument for the bidirected tree, then explain how to adapt it to the lattice and torus.
-Let $B_r$ denote the ball of radius $r$ around the root in $\BT$ and let $r=\floor{ct}$ for a constant $c>1$ to be chosen.
-We go in two steps, first deleting all $A$-particles outside of $B_r$, then deleting all $B$-particles.
-Let $\zeta$ be DLAS generated by the path-swapping construction, ordering the $A$-particles $\aaa_1,\aaa_2,\ldots$ consistent with their distance from the root.
-Let $N$ be the first index such that $\aaa_N$ is initially outside $B_r$.
-Let $\zeta'$ be DLAS formed by the same path-swapping construction with $\aaa_N,\aaa_{N+1},\ldots$ deleted, and let $\rho'_t$ be the expected number of $A$-particles at the root in $\zeta'$ at time~$t$.
-By \thref{lem:change.tracking},
+Let $B_r$ denote the ball of radius $r$ around the root in $\BT$ and let $r=\floor{ct}$ for a constant $c>1$ to be chosen later.
+Let $\zeta$ denote DLAS on $\BT$, and let $\zeta'$ denote the same process with particles beyond graph distance~$r$ of the root removed from the initial conditions.
+Take $\zeta$ and $\zeta'$ to be coupled by the graphical construction described previously, and for $y\in\BT\setminus B_r$, let $X^y=(X^y_u)_{u\geq 0}$ denote the tracer path originating at $y$.